 The Company's derivative instruments are valued using a discounted cash flow model.
 The assumptions used in preparing the discounted cash flow model include quoted interest swap rates and market observable data of similar instruments.
 The Company's contingent consideration is valued using a probability weighted discounted cash flow model.
-The assumptions used in preparing the discounted cash flow model include estimates for possible outcomes if certain milestone goals are achieved, the probability of achieving each outcome and discount rates.
+The assumptions used in preparing the discounted cash flow model include estimates for outcomes if milestone goals are achieved, the probability of achieving each outcome and discount rates.